Creating a Business Coaching Culture

 Want to create a coaching culture and sustain high performance?
 We already know that investing time and effort in developing your employees helps retain good people and assists the organisation perform better.
 One of the effective ways of achieving this is to create a coaching culture within your business or organisation.

-A coaching culture exists when all employees in the organisation engage in business coaching conversations with all colleagues, regardless of reporting structures, to improve the performance of any individual by coaching them to take action to overcome a business challenge with high commitment.
+A coaching culture exists when all employees in the organisation engage in business coaching conversations with all colleagues, regardless of reporting structures.
+The aim is to improve the performance of any individual by coaching them to take action, in order to overcome a business challenge with high commitment.

 Creating a Coaching Culture in 5 Phases:

 The steer has to come from the top.
 They set the rules, expectations, pace and tone to play by.
 Senior leaders have to be willing to commit time to becoming exceptional business coaches through executive coaching.
 For some, this could be an enormous transition of leadership styles, transforming themselves from manager to coach.

 Leaders and managers have to be seen engaging with their teams and others in 1 to 1 business coaching sessions.
 A failure to be seen can often create an “us and them” distinction between workers and management, which stifles communication, damages morale and reduces productivity.